-The Company's ambition is to deliver 3,000 homes per year by 2023.
+The Company's ambition is to develop and maintain over 10,000 affordable homes by 2027.
 It should be noted that development risk is borne by the Company's sister companies, Legal & General Affordable Homes (Development) Limited, Legal & General Affordable Homes (Development 2) Limited and Legal & General Affordable Homes (Development 3) Limited.
-Together, the business had a secured pipeline of over 7,000 homes at the year end (including completed units).
+Together, the business had a secured pipeline of over 6,200 homes at the year end (including completed units).